UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

 - How many cores a node can have?
     - [Details](https://documentation.sigma2.no/hpc_machines/hardware_overview.html#comparison-between-current-hardware) from the official documentation
     - Tricky question, what is a core ?
 Covered tomorrow.
 The command lscpu report virtual (aka logical) cores also.
-This is often refered to as SMT-2, common on x86-64 processors.
+This is often referred to as SMT-2, common on x86-64 processors.
 Will go through this tomorrow.
     - for saga [here](https://documentation.sigma2.no/hpc_machines/saga.html?highlight=login%20nodes)
     - Saga: 24/40/52/64
     - Fram: 32